 The map shows a large area of land, and some sea areas.
-The scale of the map is 1" (2.5 cm) = 100 miles (160 km).
+The scale of the map is 1'' = 100 miles.
 There are a number of terrain types as shown below.
-Rivers can be crossed but mountains cannot.
+Rivers are crossable but mountains are not.

 8. TERRAIN EFFECTS